ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 #### JWT Outbound Authentication

 Ballerina supports JWT Authentication for clients.
 The `jwt:OutboundJwtAuthProvider` is used to issue a JWT against the `jwt:JwtIssuerConfig` provided by the user.
-The `http:BearerAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as `Bearer <token>`.
+The `http:BearerAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as the `Bearer <token>`.

-JWT issuing requires several additional configurations for `jwt:JwtIssuerConfig` including:
+JWT issuing requires several additional configurations for the `jwt:JwtIssuerConfig` including:

 * `username` - JWT token username.
 * `issuer` - JWT token issuer.